DIY Tree Skirt using a Vintage Sheet

 As an Amazon Associate, I earn from qualifying purchases.

 I know many of you probably know how to sew or have a sewing machine.
-But this DIY tree skirt project is for someone like me who does not yet own a sewing machine but wants to make a tree skirt.
-This no-sew, shabby chic tree skirt is super easy to make.
+But this DIY tree skirt project is for someone like me, who does not yet own a sewing machine but wants to make one.
+This no-sew shabby-chic tree skirt is super easy to make.

 Hi, I am Anne from White Lace Cottage.

-I gathered a few simply shabby chic sheets I had found while treasure hunting.
-Since they were too small to wear on my bed, I decided to wear them for my skirt.
+I gathered a few simply shabby-chic sheets I had found while treasure-hunting.
+Since they were too small to wear on my bed, I decided to wear them on my Christmas tree.
 If I had a couple of these, I could have used the ruffled trim, but I did not.

 Lay your sheet on the floor or a table.
 I find it easier to do this on the floor.
 Then, add your tree skirt on top of the sheet.